Thousands of Santri and Jombang Islamic boarding schools participate in simultaneous vaccination supervised by President Joko Widodo - POLRI PRIVATE DIVISION | ExBulletin

 Thousands of Santri and Jombang Islamic boarding schools participate in simultaneous vaccination supervised by President Joko Widodo – POLRI PRIVATE DIVISION

-POLRESTA SIDOARJO – National Police Chief General Listyo Sigit Prabowo accompanied President Joko Widodo on a working visit to East Java Province to review the implementation of free vaccination with places of worship and Islamic boarding schools (ponpes) simultaneously throughout Indonesia, from Aceh to Papua.
+JOMBANG, National Police Chief General Listyo Sigit Prabowo accompanied President Joko Widodo on a working visit to East Java Province to review the implementation of free vaccination with places of worship and Islamic boarding schools (ponpes) simultaneously throughout Indonesia from Aceh in Papua.

 The highlight of this activity took place at KH Syamsudin Islamic Residential School, Ponorogo, East Java, which was directly connected to 341 Islamic residential schools and places of worship across Indonesia with a total target of 346,688 people.